 - Use FreeNAND to transfer configurations, sys, titles and tickets to another Nintendo DSi from a SD NAND

 - Display an image (refered to as the boot splash) on system launch

 What should I know before starting?

-- Make sure your console is decently charged when following this process.
-A sudden power loss could result in serious damage.
+- Make sure your console is charged when following this process.
+A sudden power loss could result in serious damage

-- On Windows, it’s recommended to show file extentions if you are using the default File Explorer.
+- On Windows, it’s recommended to show file extensions if you are using the default File Explorer